 |Tdap (Tetanus, Diphtheria, Pertussis)|

 - Travel immunizations (except for any listed above) are not kept in-stock at the SXU Health Center and would need to be ordered after a Travel Medicine consultation.
-Generally vaccines arrive 24-48 hours after an order is placed.
+Generally vaccines arrive 2 business days after an order is placed.

 - If any of the immunizations below are recommended by the provider based on the planned destination and activities of the traveler, the traveler must pre-pay before the travel immunization is ordered.
 Pricing is discussed at the visit.